brianckeegan/cannabinoid_inference/README.md

-# cannabinoid_inference
+# Cannabinoid inferences
-Code for making inferences about cannabinoids for the Vergara, et al. (2020) PLoS ONE paper.
+Code for making inferences about cannabinoids for the Vergara, et al. (2020).
+"Modeling cannabinoids from a large-scale sample of Cannabis sativa chemotypes."
+PLoS ONE.